JanssenProject/jans/docs/cedarling/cedarling-policy-store.md

 2. **Cedar Policies**: The Cedar policies encoded in Base64.
 3. **Trusted Issuers**: Details about the trusted issuers (see [below](#trusted-issuers-schema) for syntax).

+For a comprehensive JSON schema defining the structure of the policy store, see: [policy_store_schema.json](https://raw.githubusercontent.com/JanssenProject/jans/refs/heads/main/jans-cedarling/schema/policy_store_schema.json).
+You test the validity of your policy store with this schema at [https://www.jsonschemavalidator.net/].

 **Note:** The `cedarling_store.json` file is only needed if the bootstrap properties: `CEDARLING_LOCK`; `CEDARLING_POLICY_STORE_URI`; and `CEDARLING_POLICY_STORE_ID` are not set to a local location.
 If you're fetching the policies remotely, you don't need a `cedarling_store.json` file.

 ## JSON Schema

-The JSON Schema accepted by cedarling is defined as follows:
+The JSON Schema accepted by Cedarling is defined as follows:

 ```json
 {